RobTillaart/CHT8310/README.md

 #### performance

-I2C bus speeds is supported up to 400 KHz.
+I2C bus speeds is supported up to 1000 KHz (datasheet P4).

 #### Addresses

-Check datasheet
+The CHT8310 supports up to 4 devices on the I2C bus.

 |  AD0  |   Address  |  Notes  |
 |:-----:|:----------:|:--------|